Skip to content

 Coffee grounds as a sustainable peat alternative

-Although the coffee bean does not originate from Germany, the ground grounds that remain in the filter after preparing a fresh coffee, which would otherwise be thrown away, can still be used as a sustainable soil supplement.
-This makes sense because coffee grounds also have a high Acidity and is therefore a good alternative to peat when mixed with soil.
+Although the coffee bean does not originate in Germany, its ground residue left in the filter after the preparation of a fresh coffee, which would otherwise go into the garbage can, can still be used very well as a sustainable soil amendment.
+This makes sense because coffee grounds also have a high Acidity and thus mixed with the soil is considered a good alternative for peat.

 10. expanded clay

-Expanded clay is a fairly versatile building material.
-Even though it does not store water very well, it can aerate and loosen the soil - and so better drainage of excess water leave.
-This is another reason why it is very suitable as a first layer in flower pots under compost and bark mulch.₂
+Expanded clay is a pretty versatile building material.
+Although it does not store water so well, it can aerate and loosen the soil - and thus excess water better drain let.
+Also for this reason it is very suitable as the first layer in the flower pot under compost and bark mulch.โ‚‚.

 Notice: Hardly any material can replace peat on its own - but the combination makes it possible.